Aller au contenu

 Plan your initial clinical assessment

-At home, in a residence or in a clinic - our team can come to you as needed.
-A caregiver can make the request with your consent.
+At home, in a residence, or in a clinic — our team comes to you according to your needs.
+A family caregiver can make the request with your consent.

 No prescription required Rapid, personalized initial assessment Collaboration with Veterans Affairs Canada Total confidentiality, no judgment